Insane-Vaas/Flutter-Colour-Change-Using-Sensor/README.md

 Now its time to access the sensors in the Mobile Phone. you can use the method as I have written it in files or use this [link](https://developer.android.com/reference/kotlin/android/hardware/Sensor) for more info.

+## 4. Changing Colours
+As it being a Demo, I made a list of colors and used ternary operator.
+Based on the value of the intensity of light that i am getting from the sensor and ternary operator I changed the value of colours. and it was in reverse order for the Text.

 ## n.
 Results